ajancheta/tap-room-react/README.md

 This application is a build out of an in-class project that was previously written in Angular and is now using the React library.

+It allows users to add new brews from a form, lifting state to add / edit / delete current brews on tap.

 ## Technologies Used

   * _React 16.8.6_